P-R-N-D/ENN-PyTorch/README.md

 # STNet-PyTorch

 ## Overview
-This repository provides a PyTorch implementation of the STNet architecture for joint spatial and temporal modeling, exposing a high-level workflow API for model construction, training, inference, and export utilities.
-The workflow manages dataset materialization, adaptive loss balancing, FLOP accounting, and throughput reporting so you can focus on configuration and feature preparation.
+This repository provides a PyTorch implementation of the STNet architecture for joint spatial and temporal modeling, exposing a high-level runtime API for model construction, training, inference, and export utilities.
+The runtime manages dataset materialization, adaptive loss balancing, FLOP accounting, and throughput reporting so you can focus on configuration and feature preparation.

 ## Key components
-- **Configurable architecture** – `stnet.architecture.network.ModelConfig` defines depth, attention heads, patching strategy, compilation options, and other hyperparameters that tailor the spatio-temporal transformer.
+- **Configurable architecture** – `stnet.nn.container.ModelConfig` defines depth, attention heads, patching strategy, compilation options, and other hyperparameters that tailor the spatio-temporal transformer.
 Helper schemas such as `PatchConfig` and the `BuildConfig` alias keep patch extraction and compiler hints organized.
 - **Modeling type aliases** – `_normalize_modeling_type` interprets spatial (`ss`, `spatial`), temporal (`tt`, `temporal`), and spatio-temporal (`st`, `ts`, `spatiotemporal`, etc.) shorthands so configuration files and user input remain ergonomic.
-- **Workflow facade** – `stnet.workflow` re-exports lifecycle helpers such as `new_model`, `save_model`, `load_model`, `train`, `predict`, and multiple export utilities (TorchScript, ONNX, TensorRT, Core ML, ExecuTorch, TensorFlow, LiteRT).
+- **Runtime facade** – `stnet.runtime` re-exports lifecycle helpers such as `new_model`, `save_model`, `load_model`, `train`, `predict`, and multiple export utilities (TorchScript, ONNX, TensorRT, Core ML, ExecuTorch, TensorFlow, LiteRT).
 Configuration dataclasses (`ModelConfig`, `PatchConfig`) and runtime orchestration (`OpsConfig`) are available from the same namespace for ergonomic imports.
-- **Architecture utilities** – `stnet.architecture.module` houses reusable building blocks including `StochasticDepth`, `norm_layer`, `schedule_stochastic_depth`, and the model definitions so dependents import everything from a single entry point.
+- **Architecture utilities** – `stnet.nn` houses reusable building blocks including `StochasticDepth`, `norm_layer`, `schedule_stochastic_depth`, and the model definitions so dependents import everything from a single entry point.

 ## Installation
 1. Create and activate a Python 3.10+ environment.